Naluswa256/LEGAL-API-CHALLENGE/README.md

 - **Protected Routes**: Use `@UseGuards(JwtAuthGuard)` for routes that require authentication.
 - **Role-based Routes**: Use `@UseGuards(JwtAuthGuard, RolesGuard)` and `@Roles('role')` to restrict access to specific roles.

-Here's the enhanced README.md file with detailed information about the implementation decisions and potential improvements:

 ## Implementation Notes